 The aim of this work is to provide the missing visual channel by introducing \OURS{}, a photo-realistic facial animation method that can be used in the scenario of a visual digital assistant.
-To this end, we build on the recent advances in text-to-speech synthesis literature \cite{WaveNet,Jia2018}, which is able to provide a synthetic audio stream from a text that can be generated by a digital agent.
+To this end, we build on the recent advances in text-to-speech synthesis literature \cite{Jia2018,WaveNet}, which is able to provide a synthetic audio stream from a text that can be generated by a digital agent.
 As visual basis, we leverage a short target video of a real person.
 The key component of our method is to estimate lip motions that fit the input audio and to render the appearance of the target person in a convincing way.
 This mapping from audio to visual output is trained using the ground truth information that we can gather from a target video (aligned real audio and image data).
 We designed \OURS{} to be an easy to use audio-to-video translation tool which does not require vast amount of video footage of a single target video or any manual user input.
 In our experiments, the target videos are comparably short (2-3 min), thus, allowing us to work on a large amount of video footage that can be downloaded from the Internet.
 To enable this easy applicability to new videos, we generalize specific parts of our pipeline.
 Specifically, we compute a latent expression space that is generalized among multiple persons (in our experiments $116$).
 This also ensures the capability of being able to handle different audio inputs.
 Besides the generation of a visual appearance of a digital agent, our method can also be used as audio-based facial reenactment.
-Facial reenactment is the process of re-animating a target video in a photo-realistic manner with the expressions of a source actor.
-In the recent years, facial reenactment has witnessed a growing interested from the research community~\cite{thies2016face,Zollhoefer2018FaceSTAR}.
+Facial reenactment is the process of re-animating a target video in a photo-realistic manner with the expressions of a source actor~\cite{thies2016face,Zollhoefer2018FaceSTAR}.